-Fruit juice and fruit smoothies are concentrated sources of natural sugars, so need to be used sparingly as they can have a significant impact on our blood glucose.
-The suggested serving size is 100ml, and preferably these drinks should be taken at mealtimes.
+Fruit juice and fruit smoothies are concentrated sources of natural sugars, so need to be used sparingly as they can have a significant impact on our blood glucose. the suggested serving size for a person with diabetes is 100ml, and preferably taken at mealtimes to lower the impact on blood glucose.